Three Ways: Kalimotxo - Imbibe Magazine Subscribe + Save

 Three Ways: Kalimotxo

-The Kalimotxo may not be for those who feel overly precious about the sanctity of their wine, the simple combo of red wine and Coca-Cola is a delicious Spanish classic.
+The Kalimotxo may not be for those who feel overly precious about the sanctity of their wine, but the simple combo of red wine and Coca-Cola is a delicious Spanish classic.
 While the drink can be traced as far back as the 1920s, the crimson-colored highball wasn’t officially dubbed the Kalimotxo (aka Calimocho) until 1972 when, supposedly, the organizers of a festival in the Old Port of Algorta needed to salvage 2,000 liters of unpleasant red wine and found that serving it with an equal measure of Coca-Cola did the trick.
 Today, the increasing stateside appreciation for Spanish wine and Basque cuisine may be responsible for the reappearance of the Kalimotxo on menus, and bartenders are using the classic flavor combo as just the starting point.

 Olivero’s Kalimotxo